 Enchanted Circle • Taos, New Mexico

-We know what you’re thinking: Fall colors in the American southwest?!?
-Yup.
-The 83-mile drive through Taos, Eagle Nest, Red River, and Questa is a must-see destination year-round, but the fall season brings just enough color change to make the experience even more breathtaking.
-Turn it into a week-long trip and explore the hikes, shops, and other attractions available in each town along the 3-hour drive.
+Fall colors in the American Southwest, a rarity.
+But, the 83-mile drive through Taos, Eagle Nest, Red River, and Questa is a must-see destination.
+The fall season brings a magnificent color change and makes the experience simply breathtaking.
+You can turn this destination into a week-long trip and explore the hikes, shops, and other attractions available in each town along the 3-hour drive.
 Get Enchanted

 How do you make a perpetually breathtaking place even more breathtaking?
 Visit it in fall, that’s how.
 That phase between summer hiking and winter skiing is the sweet spot for us.
 The way the fall colors begin to streak through the mountainside foliage turns the landscape into a living painting.
-Maybe expand your cloud storage before you hit the road.
-You’ll take 10x the photos on this trip.
+Maybe expand your cloud storage before you hit the road, as you’ll need it for the thousands of photos you ought to take.
 Explore Aspen

 What are your favorite places to see stunning fall foliage?
 Let us know over on our Facebook page!